 Dr. Chad Coren and Associates are here to help you become the person you wish to be and move in the direction you wish to go.

 Pleasure is the experience of engaging in enjoyable, healthy, and peaceful activities that bring us a sense of fulfillment.
 Without it, we're left feeling bored or even worse--empty.

 Some people have forgotten how to have fun, perhaps because their busy lives led to exhaustion or burn-out.
 For others, healthy fun was derailed by compulsive tendencies--like drinking or substance misuse--meant to numb their emotions or create the illusion of enjoyment.

-At BCP, we enjoy helping you figure out healthy, fun and mindful ways to experience life.
+At Dr. Chad Coren and Associates, we enjoy helping you figure out healthy, fun and mindful ways to experience life.
 Whether connecting with your well being through exercise, discovering a new hobby, developing your social life, or learning how to be at peace when alone, we're here to help you explore pleasure in healthy and safe ways.

 Pain comes in many forms.
 Whether emotional, physical, interpersonal, or work related, when left unmanaged it creates problems--plain and simple.

 Depression can derail our sense of hope and purpose.
 Relationship problems can derail our experience of enjoyment or fulfillment.
 Unhealthy habits like compulsive D & A use can derail everything.

 Our most important role at Bucks County Psychological is to use therapeutic strategies to help you manage and resolve your pain.
 Our expertise lies in understanding you and your concerns.
 Our specialization is to assist you in figuring out what caused your problems or keeps them going.
 And our singular focus is to help you through them using evidence-based therapeutic techniques that are proven to help.